-The Best Lightning Cables of 2020
+Best Lightning Cable of 2020

 With a micro USB as its base, this cable has both a Lightning and USB-C attachment that is connected via semi-rigid rubber extensions.
 The rigidity of the attachments keeps the end pieces from flopping around and keeps the whole package a little neater while not in use.
-With more than a foot and half of extra length than the Anker 3-in-1 cable, we found the Nomad cable to have more practical applications as a universal charger, such as the ability to better reach the back seat of a car.
+With more than a foot and half of extra length than the Anker 3-in-1 cable, the Nomad had more practical applications as a universal charger, such as the ability to better reach the back seat of a car.
 Given its rugged durability and extra length, this charger is perfectly suited to rideshare drivers and businesses.

 The micro USB attachment serves as the base connector, which the USB C and Lightning connector snap onto.
 Both connectors snapped firmly into place and gave us no connectivity issues.
 The small size, great storability, and good durability make this universal cable a perfect choice for travelers not looking to carry a suitcase full of tangled cables.

 The Native Union Belt Cable not only produced some of the fastest charging times of any of the cables we tested, but its commitment to a higher visual aesthetic is also noteworthy.
 The leather strap used for securing the coiled cable and its high contrast color pattern are subtle details that give this product a more refined look.
 The ten-foot length is simultaneously one of its greatest selling points, and depending on your needs, one of its most significant drawbacks.

 No matter where your closest outlet is, you're very likely to be able to plug in your device and still have the freedom to use it.
 On the flip side, ten feet is a lot of cable with the potential for twists, snares, and cluttering of your workspace.
 Given the specialty nature of this cable, we wouldn't recommend it as your sole charging cable, but given its high-quality build and excellent performance, it is certainly worth adding to your quiver.